zunda/mitome.in/README.md

 # mitome.in
-Explore OpenPGP as an alternative for seals (mitome-in)
+Explore OpenPGP as an alternative for seals (mitome-in).
+View the site alive at https://mitome.in/

 ## Usage
 ```sh